 Every week our sexual health educators will post answers to your questions.
 See if your question has already been asked and answered by reading the posts below or searching the topics at right.

 Question wasn’t answered?
 Here are more ways to get answers:

 - Ask an anonymous question online

 - Call 303.442.5160 to make an appointment at our clinic.

 Teen Clinic provides health information and should not be considered personal medical advice, treatment, or diagnosis.
 If you are looking for personalized health care, go to Your Teen Clinic and make an appointment.

+…. and my boyfriend was treated a week and a half ago, and we had unprotected sex yesterday could I be re-infected ?
 Let’s start out by talking about what Chlamydia is and how it can be spread or transmitted.
 Chlamydia is a common sexually transmitted bacterial infection of the vagina, penis, anus, or throat.
 Chlamydia is spread through vaginal fluids and semen.
-Someone can get Chlamydia through unprotected oral sex, vaginal sex, anal sex, and genital to genital contact.
-Chlamydia is cured with antibiotics.
-When someone is […]
+Someone can […]